mishioo/tesliper/README.md

 ### Installing as standalone application

 This option is currently available only for Windows users.
 To get your copy of Tesliper up and running, download and run a Windows installer from [latest relase](https://github.com/Mishioo/tesliper/releases/tag/0.7.4).
 It will extract all needed files, including Python iterpreter, to choosen directory and create shortcut on desktop.

-## Build With

-Installer for standalone was created with InnoSetup and uses WinPython.